MinecraftServerControl/mscs/README.md

 Suppose the world you wish to import is called `alpha`, you would create a new folder in `/opt/mscs/worlds` with the same name as the world, then copy the data files over to that new directory.

+IMPORTANT: make sure the world that you are importing is not currently running.

 If the directory containing the world `alpha` you wish to import looks like this:

     $ ls